gtfisher/starlette-example/README.md

 ## Add REST routes for CRM

-Now a contact rest service is going to be added that stores, retieves, updates and deletes json objects from an sqllite database using [dataset]
+Now a contact rest service is going to be added that stores, retieves, updates and deletes json objects from an sqllite database using [dataset].
+Dataset *provides a simple abstraction layer removes most direct SQL statements without the necessity for a full ORM model - essentially, databases can be used like a JSON file or NoSQL store.*

 ### Create Contact